 As with all independent film projects, funding is the major hurdle.
 And in this case, I needed to raise funds in a matter of weeks.
-Unsurprisingly broadcast networks and corporate sponsors politely declined – after all who knows anything about Kenyan cycling or the Tour of Rwanda and hence their marketability?
-So I loaded up the credit cards, packed up the gear and off we went.
+Unsurprisingly broadcast networks and corporate sponsors politely declined - after all who knows anything about Kenyan cycling or the Tour of Rwanda and hence their marketability?
+So I loaded up the credit cards, packed up the gear, and off we went.

 The journey from Cape Town to Northern Kenya and Simon’s home in Iten will always stick in my mind.
-Headlights and car horns piercing the twilight, packed roads and foot traffic, crazy intersections and no traffic signs.
-But it was the bicycles that caught the attention.
-Black mamba’s (as they are known locally – a single-speed old English-designed bike made in China and ubiquitous in eastern Africa) packed with exotic loads – milk or charcoal or furniture or onions or people.
+Headlights and car horns piercing the twilight, packed roads and foot traffic, crazy intersections, and no traffic signs.
+But it was the bicycles that caught my attention.
+Black mamba’s (as they are known locally - a single-speed old English-designed bike made in China and ubiquitous in eastern Africa) packed with exotic loads – milk or charcoal or furniture or onions or people.

 Simon and the Kenyan Rider’s road cycling team welcomed us and we immersed ourselves in filming.
 We didn’t have much time before leaving for Rwanda and the Tour, but it was soon apparent this was a special bunch of people and there were stories everywhere we looked.